September 8, 2021

 Qualified applicants will:

-- Be a graduate of an accredited Spencer County high school by June 2018 and attend full junior and senior year at an accredited Spencer County high school.
+- Be a graduate of an accredited Spencer County high school by the end of June 2022.

 - Have taken either the SAT or ACT (scores must appear on student’s high school grade transcript or must be submitted separately).

-- Be available for an interview on October 18, 2017 with the scholarship committee if selected as a finalist.
+- Be available for an interview with the scholarship committee if selected as a finalist.

 - Apply for the scholarship in only one county.